About the Finger Lakes

 Banking: Canandaigua is the home of Canandaigua National Bank & Trust, a local, community-owned, full-service financial institution.

 Light manufacturing: PACTIV Corp. manufactures food service packaging and products.
 Ajay Glass is a glass subcontractor.

 Food processing: Artisan Meats makes hand-crafted sausages and charcuterie which are sold in area supermarkets and served at local restaurants.

 Wine: Canandaigua Wine Company, founded here in 1945, has a production facility in the city.
 In later years it joined forces with other companies to form Constellation Brands, the world's largest wine producer and distributor.
 Constellation Brands headquarters are based in nearby Victor, but the company has a warehouse and distribution facility in Canandaigua.

 Retail: There are many small, independently owned stores in Canandaigua, from art galleries to fashions to toys, most located along Main Street.
 The Route 331 commercial corridor is home to many large car dealerships and service businesses.

-Tourism: Canandaigua is home to Inn on the Lake, one of the largest full-service hotels in the area, as well as many smaller hotels, motels, inn and bed and breakfasts.
+Tourism: Canandaigua is home to full-service hotels, as well as many smaller hotels, motels, inn and bed and breakfasts.
 There are also many tourism attractions in the city and town, including Roseland Waterpark, Roseland Wake Park, Sonnenberg Gardens & Mansion State Historic Park and the New York Wine Kitchen.
 Canandaigua Sailboarding on Lakeshore Drive offers kayak and watercraft rentals and lessons.